 - all gas-fired boilers to meet a minimum standard of <40mgNOx/kWh.
-Consideration should be given to renewable sources of energy, e.g. air source heat pumps. - meet the electric vehicle charging point guidance set out above under 'commercial/retail/industrial'.
+Consideration should be given to renewable sources of energy, e.g. air source heat pumps, as an alternative. - meet the electric vehicle charging point guidance set out above under 'commercial/retail/industrial'.